Retrospectives, Reviews, Audits and Lessons Learned Session

-Learn from the past and utilize the potential to enhance future projects
+Learn from the past and utilize the wisdom of your team to improve the future

 Some projects are finished and everyone is relieved to come out the other side – particularly if the project did not go too well.
 No one wants to return to an old project, especially if blame is being apportioned from all sides.
 Unfortunately, nothing is improved as a result.
 In many organizations, one finds that the same problems are causing battles in consecutive projects, without conceivable improvements being made.
 This can be changed.